Middle Eastern Studies

-While MAPH students can take coursework through NELC, students should determine if MAPH or the MA Program in Middle Eastern Studies offered through the Center for Middle Eastern Studies (CMES) may be a better fit.
+While MAPH students can take coursework through the department, students should determine if MAPH or the MA Program in Middle Eastern Studies offered through the Center for Middle Eastern Studies (CMES) may be a better fit.
 If you have questions, we recommend you contact MAPH and CMES to discuss your options.

 Selected Faculty